Sleep and Stress

 - Avoid eating right before bed so that your body isn’t working to digest the food.

 - Stay off all electronic devices for a minimum of 30 minutes before bedtime.
-The bright light and eye movement causes your brain to stay active and alert.
+The bright light and eye movement cause your brain to stay active and alert.

 - Avoid alcohol and caffeine within three hours before bedtime.
 Drinking too closely to bedtime disrupts quality sleep, as does caffeine.